 Students are limited to 18 credits per semester.
 Students who wish to enroll in more than 18 credits in a semester should consult the Registration Surplus policy.

 Students are making normal progress toward the Bachelor of Arts degree if they earn at least 29 credits after two semesters, 61 after four semesters, 91 after six semesters, and 124 after 8 semesters of enrollment.

 To maintain normal progress toward the degree, students must ﬁle a Declaration of Major form after earning 61 credits.
-These forms are available in the Ofﬁce of the Registrar.
+These forms are available on the Ofﬁce of the Registrar forms page.
 Students who fail to meet this requirement will be restricted from registration at the point when they have earned 61 credits but have not declared a program of study.